OkayAfrica is Celebrating 15 Years of Telling Africa’s Stories – and We Need Your Help

 Image by Kaushik Kalidindi, for OkayAfrica

 On Friday, June 11, 2010, around 85,000 people gathered inside Soccer City Stadium in Johannesburg, the vast majority of them wearing different versions of South Africa’s football kit, blowing into their vuvuzelas.
-Everyone in the stadium and millions across the world were waiting to watch the South Africa vs Mexico soccer game - which was more than a game.
+Everyone in the stadium and viewers across the world were waiting to watch the South Africa vs Mexico soccer game - which was more than a game.
 As the referee blew his whistle to signal kickoff, it became official: for the first time since its inception in 1930, a FIFA Men’s World Cup game was hosted on African soil.

 The 2010 World Cup is arguably the most important moment in African pop culture in the last decade and half.
 The sport, the music, the people, and the art and culture, captured the attention of the world.
+We want to hear from you.
+What other moments have had a big impact on the continent or for the continent?
+Tell us, at this link, which moment you think is most significant, and why.

 Your suggestion can be political revolutions like the Arab Spring and Sudan’s civilian uprising, or civic actions like South Africa’s #FeesMustFall protests or Nigeria’s #EndSARS movement.
 It could be about the global expansion of Afrobeats and the collaborations that catalyzed it.
 It could be groundbreaking moments in sports, like when Kenya’s Eliud Kipchoge became the first human to ever complete a marathon in under two hours, or Morocco becoming the first African country to reach the FIFA World Cup Semifinals in 2022.